jeroen66124/jeroen66124.github.io/_posts/2023-05-06-run-full-bitcoin-node-self-hosting-umbrel-os.md

 ## Showcase
 {% include embed/youtube.html id='Uu1TuE6RdKM' %}

 > This guide is written with the ESXi type-1 hypervisor in mind, but can also be applied to a bare-metal installation.
-If you want to install Umbrel OS on bare-metal, start the guide from the [Set up Ubuntu Server](https://vskills.nl/posts/run-full-bitcoin-node-umbrel-os/#step-2-set-up-ubuntu-server) section.
-Although this post focuses on running a Bitcoin Node, Umbrel OS also has the option to self-host other apps, which can be done through own research
+If you want to install Umbrel OS on bare-metal, start the guide from the [Set up Ubuntu Server](https://vskills.nl/posts/run-full-bitcoin-node-self-hosting-umbrel-os/#step-2-set-up-ubuntu-server) section.
+Although this guide focuses on running a Bitcoin node, Umbrel OS also has the option to self-host other apps, which can be done through own research and exploration
 {: .prompt-tip }

 ## Introduction
 I've always been interested in Bitcoin and the way it operates.
-Ever since I read **[Mastering Bitcoin - Programming the Open Blockchain](https://github.com/bitcoinbook/bitcoinbook)** by Andreas Antonopoulos, I felt the need to run a full bitcoin node and be a contributor to the bitcoin network.
-Running a full bitcoin node is an relatively easy way to make the network more secure, and also enables you to connect your Bitcoin (and lightning) wallets to your own node.
-The bitcoin ecosystem has matured alot throughout the years and the software has too, follow me along on this guide and join the [growing network of validators](https://www.bitrawr.com/terminal/bitcoin-node-map)!
+Ever since I read **[Mastering Bitcoin - Programming the Open Blockchain](https://github.com/bitcoinbook/bitcoinbook)** by Andreas Antonopoulos, I felt the need to run a full Bitcoin node and be a contributor to the Bitcoin network.
+Running a full Bitcoin node is an relatively easy way to make the network more secure, and also enables you to connect your Bitcoin (and lightning) wallets to your own node.
+The Bitcoin ecosystem has matured alot throughout the years and the software has too, follow me along on this guide and join the [growing network of validators](https://www.bitrawr.com/terminal/bitcoin-node-map)!

 What is a full Bitcoin node?
 Let me explain the basics: